coinflex-exchange/v2/source/includes/_v2_websocket.md

 **Channel Update Frequency**: real-time, whenever there is planned liquidation of a clients position

 The liqudation RFQ (request for quotes) channel publishes a message 500ms before a liquidation event is due to occur.
-The message will contain the market code and liquidation quantity and is designed to give users an opportunity to make a market for the upcoming liqudation event.
+The message will contain the market code and liquidation quantity and is designed to give users an opportunity to make a 2 way market for the upcoming liqudation event.

 <sub>**Request Parameters**</sub>